-Controlled substance offenses can be complicated and the penalties can be severe.
-If you or someone you know has been charged with a drug crime, you need an experienced narcotics defense team on your side.
-Call 619-493-1207 today to speak directly to an experienced San Diego drug crimes lawyer for the defense of controlled substance offenses.
+So, If you or someone you know has been charged with drug crimes in San Diego, you need an experienced and skilled defense team on your side.
+Call 619-493-1207 today to speak directly with drug crimes lawyer immediately.

-In general, it is illegal for any person to possess, possess for sale, transport, sell, manufacture or distribute any controlled substance unless he has a legal prescription or is in the legal chain of distribution.
+In the city and state, it is illegal for any person to possess, possess for sale, transport, sell, manufacture or distribute any controlled substance unless he or she has a legal prescription or is in the legal chain of distribution.

 - Possession of Drugs